nordurljosahvida/mbox-to-imap/README.md

             Sub5Folder.mbox   # this is NOT ok
 ```

+# Something's looking kinda strange here...

+I'm not a programmer.
+I have no idea of what I'm doing.
+This script worked for me and that's all I needed for now.
+See you in the issues section ;]

 # Usage

 1] Place all of your standard mbox data inside a subdirectory inside the mbox-to-imap directory called exactly "export" without the quotes